X-POWER0/xnawiki/Web Articles/Riemers/Riemers2DXNA01starting.md

 You can try these exercises to practice what you have learned:

 - Change the size of your window to 800x600.
-- Instead of creating a windowed game, switch to 800x600 fullscreen mode (use Alt+F4 to terminate your program).
+- Instead of creating a windowed game, switch to full-screen mode (use Alt+F4 to terminate your program).

 ## Starting code